blairsec/ctfjs/docs/index.md

 All request bodies and responses should be content-type `application/json`.
 Error responses are either empty or of the form `{"message": <string>}`.

+Requests that are not GET or HEAD require a matching `_csrf` cookie and body property.
+If they do not pass this check, they will return 400 with the body `{"message": "invalid_csrf"}`.

 ## Routes
 ### [/users](users.md)
 Creating, modifying, and viewing users.